gomorpheus/morpheus-apidoc/source/includes/_api.md

 --------- | -------
 phrase | If specified will return a partial match on name.

-This is the format for query string parameters.
-These are parameters which are included in the query string of the request.
+Query Parameters are variables included in the query string portion of the request url, after the `?` and they are delimited by `&`.
+Be sure to html encode your parameters and values!

 ### JSON Parameters